finalion/WordQuery/develop.md

 ## MdxService

-This addon implement the local dictionary base service supporting mdx and stardict formats.
-By default, the service only extracts the entire explanation with the field name "default".
-It is impossible for this base service to extract all the intended fields for any given dictionary, but the user can create a inherited service for a path-specified dictionary.
+This addon implements a basic local dictionary service supporting mdx and stardict formats, which roughly extracts the entire explanation with the field name "default".
+It is impossible for the basic service to extract all the intended fields for any given dictionary, but the user can create a inherited one for some path-specified dictionary.

 **[Sample](samples/LDOCE6.py)**.